Waihi Arts Centre and Museum holds Time and Wages ledger books spanning the years 1892 to 1952.

 Sep 1933 - Jan 1935 (Excel Spreadsheet)

-In 1933 NZ experienced its highest rate of unemployment, at 12%.
+In 1933, NZ experienced our highest rate of unemployment, at 12%.
 This was an effect of the Wall Street crash in 1929 that triggered the ‘Great Depression’.
 Those employed at the Waihi Gold Mine were considered fortunate that their jobs continued and their wages were not slashed, as was seen in many other sectors.